 - Require careful and proper bedding-in for best performance

 The comparative new kid on the block is the ceramic brake pad.
 Ceramic pads are composed of a dense ceramic material (like pottery fired in a kiln) with embedded copper fibers.
-In use since the 1980s, ceramic pads were developed as an alternative replacement for organic and semi-metallic brake pads because at the time these types produced too much noise and dust.
+In use since the 1980s, ceramic pads were developed as an alternative replacement for organic and semi-metallic brake pads.
+At the time, these types produced too much noise and dust.
 Ceramic pads are also generally easier on rotors than semi-metallic pads.

-- Quieter than semi-metallic pads – emit noises that are above the range of human hearing
+- Quieter than semi-metallic pads, they emit noises that are above the range of human hearing

 - Produce finer, lighter-colored brake dust which does not stick to wheels